 The BTS Center has co-sponsored gatherings of the regional theological education programs in the United Church of Christ with the Ministerial Excellence, Support, and Authorization Team (MESA) since 2013.
 We were a partner in giving birth to the Regional Theological Education Consortium (RTEC) in 2015, and continue to be a primary convener and consultant with that group.

-As a result of our work with RTEC, our Scholar-in-Residence, Pamela Shellberg has been consulting with the Wisconsin and Minnesota Conferences of the UCC who are creating an innovative* non-degree program for preparing biblical and theologically grounded leaders for small (and often part-time) churches.
+As a result of our work with RTEC, our former Scholar-in-Residence, Pamela Shellberg consulted with the Wisconsin and Minnesota Conferences of the UCC who are creating an innovative* non-degree program for preparing biblical and theologically grounded leaders for small (and often part-time) churches.
 We think this is critically important work for re-imagining the Church and its leadership for the future.

 * multi-disciplinary, cross-disciplinary, challenge-response model, and aligned with the UCC “Marks of Faithful Ministry” (a robust assessment rubric).